-In over twenty years, The Friendship Club has grown to a year-round program that serves between 80-100 girls in 6th-12th grades annually.
+The Friendship Club program has since grown to a year-round program that serves 100 girls in 6th-12th grades annually.
 It is a long-term prevention program designed to meet the needs of growing teenage girls and our comprehensive approach is not only unparalleled in Western Nevada County, it is unique enough to be considered a model for rural communities across the Country.

-The Friendship Club is professionally staffed with five full-time and five part-time employees.
-The full-time Program Director has a teaching credential and Doctorate of Education (Ed.D.) degree and she works directly with the girls, develops program curriculum and oversees its implementation, and supervises the Youth Development Assistants.
-Four of our employees are Friendship Club alumni, who wanted to come back and make a difference in the organization that made a difference in their lives.
-Three of these alumni returned to our community after earning their Bachelors and Masters degrees.
+Both The Friendship Club program and SAFE program are professionally staffed with a total of five full-time and four part-time employees.
+The Associate Director has her Doctorate of Education (Ed.D) in educational leadership and oversees all of the programs, their connections with outside partners for supportive services for youth and families, and implements ongoing evaluation efforts to measure program impact on the youth served.
+The two full-time Youth Development Directors have their teaching credentials (one is completing hers in Spring 2020) and they work directly with the girls, develop program curriculum and oversee its implementation, and supervise the two Youth Development Assistants.
+Two of our employees are Friendship Club alumni, who wanted to come back and make a difference in the organization that made a difference in their lives.

 The work of The Friendship Club is strongly supported by the local community.
 Most of the funding comes from individuals and businesses in the area.
 Over 150 community members volunteer to help The Friendship Club accomplish its mission.